- What are the initial costs and fines for a first DUI offense charge?

 What can I expect on average for it to cost for DUI classes for a first offense conviction?

 For a driver convicted for a first offense DUI/DWI conviction, a person will be required to take a class on the dangers of drunk driving, and these required DUI classes will be an additional cost for the driver.
-The cost of DUI classes for a first-time offense can vary by state, but on average you can expect it to cost around $250 for a 12-hour DUI class, or in some circumstances be looking at $500 or $800 for a 10 to 15-week DUI classes.
+The cost of DUI classes for a first-time offense can vary by state, but on average you can expect it to cost around $250 for a 12-hour DUI class, or in some circumstances be looking at $500 or $800 for a 10 to 15-week DUI classes for a 1st DUI offense.
 In addition, there can likely be an additional cost for drug and alcohol screening.
 Knowing what the mandatory guidelines are of what to expect in costs for DUI classes if your are convicted based on your arrest and state, is another reason to take advantage of having your arrest details examined free online through us today.

 What are the cost of license fees after a first DUI offense